twbs/bootstrap/docs/components/reboot.md

 title: Reboot
 ---

-Several HTML elements are "rebooted" by Bootstrap for a more logical starting point and easier customization.
-This reboot builds upon Normalize, and as such, only uses element selectors to add our own opinionated resets.
+All of Bootstrap's element-specific CSS changes are part of what we call the Reboot, a single CSS file of simple overrides.

+Reboot builds upon Normalize, providing many HTML elements with somewhat opinionated styles using only element selectors.
+Additional styling is done only with classes.
+For example, we reboot some `<table>` styles for a simpler baseline and later provide `.table`, `.table-bordered`, and more.

 ## Approach

-Here are our guidelines for choosing what to override in our reboot:
+Here are our guidelines and reasons for choosing what to override in Reboot:

-- Only use `rem`s and `em`s as the global units whenever possible.
+- Use `rem`s and `em`s for units, nothing else.
-- Avoid `margin-top` whenever possible.
-Vertical margins often collapse, sometimes yielding unexpected results.
-Moreover, a single direction of `margin` is an easier and quicker mental model to adopt.
+- Avoid `margin-top`.
+Vertical margins can collapse, yielding unexpected results.
+More importantly though, a single direction of `margin` is a simpler mental model.
+- For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
+- Keep declarations of `font`-related properties to a minimal, using `inherit` whenever possible.

+## Page defaults

+The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
+More specifically:

+- The `box-sizing` is globally set on every element—including `*:before` and `*after`, to `border-box`.
+This ensures that the declared width of element is never exceeded due to padding or border.
+- A base `font-size: 16px` is declared on the `<html>` and `font-size: 1rem` on the `<body>` for easy responsive type-scaling via media queryies.
+- The `<body>` also sets a global `font-family` and `line-height`.
+This is inherited later by some form elements to prevent font inconsistencies.
+- For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.

 ## Headings and paragaphs